yegor256/micromap/README.md

 <!-- benchmark -->

 As you see, the highest performance gain is achieved for maps that are smaller than ten keys.
-For a maps of just a few keys, the gain is enormous (most probably due to compiler optimizations).
+For a map of just a few keys, the gain is enormous (most probably due to compiler optimizations).

 ## How to Contribute